Predictive analytics uses statistical and machine learning algorithms to predict future outcomes based on historical data.

-- Statistical software: Statistical software packages like R, SAS, and SPSS are commonly used for predictive analytics, providing a wide range of statistical and machine learning tools.
+- Statistical software: Statistical software packages like R, SAS, and SPSS are commonly used for it, providing a wide range of statistical and machine learning tools.

-- Business intelligence software: Business intelligence (BI) tools like Tableau and Power BI can also be used for predictive analytics, as they allow for data visualisation and exploration.
+- Business intelligence software: Business intelligence (BI) tools like Tableau and Power BI can also be used, as they allow for data visualisation and exploration.